fawazoo/SolarsystemVR_Fawaz/README.md

 The image viewer script was used to enable information window to pop up while gazing onto a planet.
 Add textures to each planet and check the emission so that the texture of each planet can be viewed.
 We also add an additional point light inside the sun to give the experience of sun emitting light giving shadows on the planets.
 This shows how for example on earth, night and day happens with rotations.
-^ sided space material is added into the skybox to create the 'space' Download the googlecardboard package (GoogleVRForUnity-1.190.1) from github and import.
+6 sided space material is added into the skybox to create the 'space' Download the googlecardboard package (GoogleVRForUnity-1.190.1) from github and import.
 From this, we select the emulators for the environment of google cardboard.
 Add GvrEventSystem, GvrEditorEmulator to sample scene.
 Add GvrReticlePointer under camera and a Raycaster script(enabling for use of googlevr).
 Add the pointerphysicsraycaster on the camera to show a pointer for gaze interations.
 Add sounds onto objects(planets) the buring sound was added to the sun while the space sound added into the space.
+Convert the images and add to canvas.
+Add image script file to objects and place the info images.
+Add event trigger pointer enter and exit.

 ####Steps to create apk file: